Esoterical/PrinterMods/Wristwatch G2 Filament Sensor/README.md

 ![image](https://github.com/Esoterical/PrinterMods/assets/124253477/cac53a45-8281-41b1-82ad-b014a716cc98)

-There is also a version (in the CAD) that has an extra "apron" mounting point and fits on the Xol G2SA hotend mount (not the WWG2 mount).
+There is also a version that has an extra "apron" mounting point and fits on the Xol G2SA hotend mount (not the WWG2 mount).
 I only did this because I was changing from G2SA to WWG2 and didn't want to change any other parts of the Xol.

 ![image](https://github.com/Esoterical/PrinterMods/assets/124253477/0a522695-258b-4d53-a7c8-d374dda53685)